juju/docs/src/en/clouds.md

 ^# OpenStack

-   To add an OpenStack cloud, Juju needs to know the endpoints to connect to, the authorisation type to use and any region information.
-A sample session is shown
+   To add an OpenStack cloud, you need to supply a name you wish to call it, the unique API endpoint, the authentication type(s), and region information.

-   below:
+   A sample session is shown below:

        juju add-cloud